Max Frisch: Success as a novelist

 In 1951, Frisch was awarded a travel grant by the Rockefeller Foundation and between April 1951 and May 1952 he visited the United States and Mexico.
 During this time, under the working title "What do you do with love?" ("Was macht ihr mit der Liebe?") on what later became his novel, I'm Not Stiller (Stiller).
-Similar themes also underpinned the play Don Juan or the Love of Geometry (Don Juan oder Die Liebe zur Geometrie) which in May 1953 would open simultaneously at theatres in Zürich and Berlin.
+Similar themes also underpinned the play Don Juan or the Love of Geometry (Don Juan oder Die Liebe zur Geometrie) which in May 1953 would open simultaneously at theatres in Zurich and Berlin.
 In this play Frisch returned to his theme of the conflict between conjugal obligations and intellectual interests.
 The leading character is a parody Don Juan, whose priorities involve studying geometry and playing chess, while women are let into his life only periodically.
 After his unfeeling conduct has led to numerous deaths the anti-hero finds himself falling in love with a former prostitute.
 The play proved popular and has been performed more than a thousand times, making it Frisch's third most popular drama after The Fire Raisers (1953) and Andorra (1961).

 The novel I'm Not Stiller appeared in 1954.
 The protagonist, Anatol Ludwig Stiller starts out by pretending to be someone else, but in the course of a court hearing he is forced to acknowledge his original identity as a Swiss sculptor.
 For the rest of his life he returns to live with the wife whom, in his earlier life, he had abandoned.
 The novel combines elements of crime fiction with an authentic and direct diary-like narrative style.
 It was a commercial success, and won for Frisch widespread recognition as a novelist.
 Critics praised its carefully crafted structure and perspectives, as well as the way it managed to combine philosophical insight with autobiographical elements.
 The theme of the incompatibility between art and family responsibilities is again on display.
 Following the appearance of this book Frisch, whose own family life had been marked by a succession of extra-marital affairs, left his family, moving to Männedorf, where he had his own small apartment in a farmhouse.
 By this time writing had become his principal source of income, and in January 1955 he closed his architectural practice, becoming officially a full-time freelance writer.

 At the end of 1955 Frisch started work on his novel, Homo Faber which would be published in 1957.
 It concerns an engineer who views life through a "technical" ultra-rational prism.
 Homo Faber was chosen as a study text for the schools and became the most read of Frisch's books.
 The book involves a journey which mirrors a trip that Frisch himself undertook to Italy in 1956, and subsequently to America (his second visit, this time also taking in Mexico and Cuba).
-The following year Frisch visited Greece which is where the latter part of Homo Faber unfolds.
+The following year Frisch visited Greece, which is where the latter part of Homo Faber unfolds.